andylokandy/byte/README.md

 # Overview

-`Byte` is mainly used to encode and decode binary data with standard or protocol, such as network TCP packages and hardware communication packages.
-It's similar to crate `nom` but more ligthweight and specialized for operating binary in low-level and hardware programing.
+`Byte` is designed for encoding or decoding binary data in a fast and low level way.
+A classical use case is I2C communication packages encoding.

-`Byte` delivers two core traits `TryRead` and `TryWrite`.
+`Byte` provides two core traits `TryRead` and `TryWrite`.
 Types implement these traits can be serialize into or deserialize from byte slices.
-Byte slices `[u8]` derives methods `read()` and `write()` to serialize, deserialize and handle offset.

-Small and general is kept in mind in this library.
+The concept of being simple and general are kept in mind in this library.
-For example, `Byte` can take byte slice from [**MMap**](https://crates.io/crates/mmap) to read binary file, or take heap-allocated byte buffer from [**Bytes**](https://github.com/carllerche/bytes).
+For example, `Byte` can take byte slice from either from a [**MMap**](https://crates.io/crates/mmap) or [**Bytes**](https://github.com/carllerche/bytes) or anywhere you like.

 # Example